psilons/pypigeonhole-build/README.md

 None).

 Pip can be customized in setup.py, if needed.
-This file can be reused except the import in most cases.
+This file can be reused except the import and name in most cases.

 Now we could follow the previous SDLC steps.